Madame-Aehm/CAB-Project-4-Spikes/spike23/notes.md

 - The **auth token** that we're going to be using is an open standard: the [**JSON Web Token (JWT)**](https://auth0.com/learn/json-web-tokens).

-- The [**debugger**](https://jwt.io/) on JWT official docs can show us how it's built: a **Header**, a **Payload**, and a **Signature**.
+- The [**debugger**](https://jwt.io/) on JWT official docs can show us how it's built: a Header, a Payload, and a Signature.
 The JSON-formatted data fields are hashed into a code which makes up the token itself.
 If we make any changes to any of these fields, you'll notice the token change.

 - The **Header** will contain metadata to determine the **token type** (in our case `typ: "JWT"`) and the [**signing algorithm**](https://auth0.com/blog/json-web-token-signing-algorithms-overview/) (in our case `alg: "HS256"`, which is the default).

 - The **Payload** is the body of the token, this is where the actual data used to identify the user will be stored.
-The properties in this section are known as **claims**, and while you can put any data you like in here, there are some common [claim conventions](https://www.iana.org/assignments/jwt/jwt.xhtml):
+The properties in this section are known as **claims**, and while you can put any data you like in here, there are some [claim conventions](https://www.iana.org/assignments/jwt/jwt.xhtml):
   - **iss** = issuer (ie. your App)
   - **sub** = subject (ie. user id)
-  - **iat** = issued at (ie. the time the token was created, measured in Unix time)
+  - **iat** = issued at (ie. the time the token was created, measured in Unix time, generated automatically unless otherwise specified)
   - **exp** = expiration (ie. the time the token will expire, measured in Unix time)

 - The **Signature** is both the Header and Payload [**Base64Url encoded**](https://bunny.net/academy/http/what-is-base64-encoding-and-decoding/), plus our **secret key** (which we will define later), hashed using the algorithm defined in our Header.